zavolanlab/mirflowz/README.md

 miRNA species it aligns to, with 1/n, where n is the number of genomic and/or transcriptomic loci that read aligns to.

 5. **OPTIONAL**.
-ASCII-style pileups of read alignments produced for individual libraries, combinations of libraries and/or all libraries of a given run.
+ASCII-style pileups of read alignments and publication style color-coded pileups produced for individual libraries, combinations of libraries and/or all libraries of a given run.
 The exact number and nature of the outputs depends on the workflow inputs/parameters.
-See the
-[pileups section](pipeline_documentation.md/#pileup-workflow) for a detailed description.
+See the [pileups section](pipeline_documentation.md/#pileup-workflow) for a detailed description.